XQueryInstitute/Course-Materials/exercises/exercise-1.md

 *Bonus Credit: Remember that recursion always requires a base case.
 In my example, the base case works most of the time but will not always work.
 Can you create an example where it will fail?*

 Please feel free to improve on these examples and to share your work with everyone else.
-The easiest way to do that is to write your expression in [Zorba](try.zorba.io) and then tweet out the permanlink to [#xqy14](https://twitter.com/hashtag/xqy14).
+The easiest way to do that is to write your expression in [Zorba](try.zorba.io) and then tweet out the permalink to [#xqy14](https://twitter.com/hashtag/xqy14).
 I look forward to seeing how you improve on my work! :)